 Many children with a chronic condition are able to lead normal lives, going to mainstream schools and enjoying the same leisure activities as their peers.

 Children are extremely adaptable and most will learn to overcome life’s challenges and live with their condition.
-In fact, it can often be more difficult for parents who find it difficult to watch their child suffering or undergo numerous operations.
+In fact, it can often be more difficult for parents who may find it distressing to watch their child suffering or undergo numerous operations.

 Examples of chronic childhood conditions include: